SELECTION TO THE 2017/18 AAC CANADIAN NATIONAL AGILITY TEAM FOR IFCS

 ELIGIBILITY OF DOG

-- ALL teams (except those applying for Maxi), who have filled out the IFCS section of the AAC National Championship entry form will have their dogs measured at the AAC National Championships to ensure they are competing in the correct height.
+- ALL teams (except those applying for Maxi or whose dogs have previously competed in the same height at IFCS), who have filled out the IFCS section of the AAC National Championship entry form will have their dogs measured at the AAC National Championships to ensure they are competing in the correct height.
 This measurement will be done by a judge approved by the AAC National Team Management. (see below for clarification regarding measurements).

-- Official IFCS height breakdowns are as shown in Appendix B. Dogs MUST be competing in the correct IFCS height division at the AAC NATIONAL CHAMPIONSHIPS to be eligible for IFCS competition consideration.
-This requirement ensures that dogs who are competing against each other for spots, will also be competing against each other at Nationals.
+- Official IFCS height breakdowns are as shown in Appendix B. Dogs MUST be competing in their correct IFCS Height Division for the International ‘Bonus Rounds’, and in their correct corresponding AAC Height Division at the AAC NATIONAL CHAMPIONSHIPS to be eligible for IFCS competition consideration.

 - In IFCS competition, all dogs in the Toy, Mini, and Midi divisions will be measured by IFCS judges or officials prior to the start of the IFCS competition.
 Any dog that is measured over the height limit must compete in the higher height.
 If a dog is close to a height cut-off they should be prepared to up-jump, in case they get a high measure at the IFCS competition.

 - Dogs may not be taking any performing enhancing medications.
 Any medications that the dog is receiving must be noted on the Team contract.